-Italian and Spanish 10-year yields were last 1 bps higher at 2.78 percent and 2.67 percent, respectively.
-Both have fallen sharply this week as weak euro zone activity data rekindled speculation the European Central Bank could launch a programme of large-scale asset purchases - or quantitative easing (QE) - in the future.
+Italian and Spanish 10-year yields were last 1-2 bps higher at 2.78 percent and 2.68 percent, respectively.
+Both have fallen sharply this week as weak euro zone activity data rekindled speculation the ECB could launch a programme of large-scale asset purchases - or quantitative easing (QE).

 The ECB cut its key interest rates last month and promised more liquidity to banks via long-term loans called targeted long-term refinancing operations or TLTROs.
 It has signalled it would take a wait-and-see approach in the near term.

 "The grand scepticism is that TLTROs are not going to work so you'd think they'll do QE," one trader said.
 "They're not going to do it this year, but the carry trade still rules."
-(Editing by Nigel Stephenson)
+(Editing by Louise Ireland)